DrDejaVuNG/super/SuperStructure.md

                     - login_view.dart
                     - signup_view.dart
                     # This is useful as they could interact with a single controller which will contain the functions to
-                    # update our state e.g currentUser, however we can also have different controllers and bindings for each.
+                    # update our state e.g currentUser, however we can also have different controllers for each.

         - /shared
             - /notifiers